gozygreg/The-Cardiac-Nurse/README.md

 - All python code was subjected to [PEP8 Online](https://www.pythonchecker.com/) with no significant issues other than some line of code being longer than 79 characters and the need to add two lines in front of a function definition.
 <img width="1280" alt="pep8" src="https://user-images.githubusercontent.com/69070044/201548367-2e0594f2-0554-43f1-bba2-dfb0ad264fd9.png">

+### Lighthouse Testing

+### Python and JavaScript Testing
+All Custom Python & JavaScript code was manually tested multiple times during and after development.
+This is reflected in the fact that all of the user stories below are working and have produced no errors in the terminal or the console.

 - All social links are working and open to external pages